rustybird/qubes-app-split-browser/README.md

 - Keep in mind that DisposableVMs know the name of the VM which spawned them.
 That's a potential privacy and GUI spoofing issue.

-- The debug log can be read using `sudo journalctl SYSLOG_IDENTIFIER=split-browser` in both the persistent VM and the DisposableVM.
+- The debug logs can be read using `journalctl -t split-browser` in the persistent VM and the DisposableVM.

 ## Installation